CloudGeometry/cg-devx-core/QUICKSTART.md

 ## Installation process

-Once you have the prerequisites installed and configured, you are ready to install the CGDevX CLI.
+Once you have the prerequisites installed and configured, you are ready to install the CG DevX CLI.
 Follow the instructions in the [CLI tool readme](tools/README.md).

 Once installed the CLI,